AhmedFawzi98/Dishes-Minimal-Apis-Demo-Project/README.md

-this project is a demo for learning how to structure and organize, and extend Minimal APIs using modern techniques, with a focus on using vertical slicing architecture, Exception Handling, endpoint filters, API versioning, .NET9 swashbuckle alternative for OpenAPI documentation generating, and Swagger UI alternative (Scalar UI). demo purpose is to explore Minimal API capabilities and differences in implmenting functionalities VS. MVC based APIs.
+This project is a demo for learning how to structure and organize, and extend Minimal APIs using modern techniques, with a focus on using vertical slicing architecture, Exception Handling, endpoint filters, API versioning, .NET9 swashbuckle alternative for OpenAPI documentation generating, and Swagger UI alternative (Scalar UI). demo purpose is to explore Minimal API capabilities and differences in implementing functionalities VS. MVC based APIs.

 ---